 Join the more than 40 organizations who have already adopted Choosing Wisely.
 Launching the campaign for Your Employees is Easy!

-August is Children's Eye Health and Safety Month.
-In honor of this observance, we have included Choosing Wisely's recommendations on vision screenings for children from the American Association for Pediatric Ophthalmology and Strabismus (AAPOS).
+September is Childhood Cancer Awareness Month.
+In honor of this observance, we have included Choosing Wisely’s recommendations on five treatments physicians and patients should question, from the American Society of Hematology and the American Society of Pediatric Hematology/Oncology:

 Imaging tests are tests such as CT scans and PET-CT scans that take pictures.
 According to The Society of Surgical Oncology, if you have advanced-stage skin cancer, imaging tests can help your doctor see if the cancer has spread or come back after treatment.
 However, the tests usually don’t help if you have early-stage skin cancer.

 According to The Society of Surgical Oncology, melanoma is the most serious type of skin cancer that appears as a dark, uneven spot on the skin, and is usually removed with a surgical procedure.
 Early-stage melanoma means that the cancer hasn’t grown much or spread to other parts of the body, while advanced stage means that the cancer is bigger and has most likely spread.
 According to The Society of Surgical Oncology, if the cancer has not spread, treatment is more likely to be successful.
 It is important to know the stage of a cancer.
 It helps you and the doctor decide on your treatment.